Tuesday, January 8, 2008

 Muffaletta Sandwich & Bobby Flay

 Tonight, Food Network stalwart Bobby Flay will do battle over a Louisana delicacy, the Muffaletta Sandwich.
-The show is called "Throwdown with Bobby Flay," and basically, he travels state to state challenging the locals to a cookoff.
+The show is called "Throwdown with Bobby Flay," he travels from state to state challenging the locals to a cookoff.
 You haven't heard of a Muffaletta Sandwich, right?

 The Muffaletta was invented in 1906 in the French Quarter, at an Italian store called Central Market Grocery by Signor Lupo Salvadore.
 Central Market is still in operation.
-Basically an Italian deli sandwich of salami, ham and cheese, dressed with an "olive" salad, instead of mustard / mayo; it's served in an Italian bread round loaf.
+Basically, it's an Italian deli sandwich of salami, ham, and cheese, dressed with an "olive" salad, instead of mustard/mayo.
+It's served in a round Italian bread loaf.

 Ingredients

-10 inch round loaf of bread, halved (will serve about two)
+10-inch round loaf of bread, halved (will serve about two) - Italian bread is preferred.

-3 oz of sliced salami and smoked ham (about half a package each)
+3 oz of sliced salami and smoked ham (or, any favorite deli meat).

 Olive Salad